david-fale/reflections/sprint-3/my-reflections-sprint-3.md

 # Mindfulness

-### Have you done mindfulness or attention training before?

-### Are you able to identify any bias you have for or against mindfulness?
+### Do you have any biases for or against mindfulness?
+If so, can you describe them?

-### What did you notice as you were meditating?